GeniXiong/Data-Visualization-Project/README.md

 ## Project 1 - Boston Crime Incident Reports

 ### Introduction
-I’ve created a proof of concept visualization of this data.
-Scatter Plot designed to emphasize clustering of crimes in Boston.
+I’ve created a scatter Plot designed to emphasize clustering of crimes in Boston.
 In this map of Boston, every crime report is pinned on map according to latitude and longitude.
 Different color representing the degrees of a crime ([UCR](https://www.fbi.gov/services/cjis/ucr)).
 Each circle represents a certain crime.
 Also time brushes can be used to select different time span to show crimes in a specific time period.

 [![image](https://user-images.githubusercontent.com/35828260/67341253-3edbb480-f4fd-11e9-8333-65abb7437b44.png)
 ](https://vizhub.com/GeniXiong/4d0342a854f74e579e16ab743f6b647f)